LogtalkDotOrg/logtalk.org/_posts/2019-12-02-generating-code-coverage-reports.md

     -o coverage_report.html coverage_report.xml
 ```

+The `prefix` and `url` parameters are used to cut the files prefix and
+replace it with the base URL, thus constructing the final URLs to the
+source code repo.

-These steps can be easily automated.
-Note that we use a permanent link to
+The conversion steps can be easily automated.
+Note that we use a permanent
-a commit using its SHA1 checksum.
-This ensures that the URLs in the HTML
+link to a commit using its SHA1 checksum.
+This ensures that the URLs in the
-report to source files and lines remain valid when new commits are pushed.
+HTML report to source files and lines remain valid when new commits are
-The final step is to upload the HTML report to an HTTP server (the report
+pushed.
+The final step is to upload the HTML report to an HTTP server (the
-is self-contained using inline CSS).
+report is self-contained using inline CSS).

 ### Resources